The simple first step to healing your autoimmune disease

 This recipe is flexible.
 I always suggest using food-like herbs in your infusions because of the amount of plant material.
 If you don't like one of these choices, add some of your own.
 You might choose nettles, alfalfa, peppermint, red clover, red raspberry leaf, oatstraw, or licorice root.

-If you'd like to talk more about how we can put together a customized strategy for you, schedule a Welcoming Wellness call and we'll see how well we work together.
+If you'd like to talk more about how we can put together a customized strategy for you, connect with me and we'll see how well we work together.